S-MARC: Causal Streaming Reasoning for Full-Duplex Conversational Behavior Modeling: Experiments

 \subsection{Graph of Thought}

-We evaluate explanation quality and generation latency of different methods under controlled conditions.
-For each test sample, all four methods use the same input context: (i) our method (ii) random selection: keeping the same GoT reasoner unchanged and only replacing anchors with uniform random sampling from $(k\in[2,8])$ candidates; (iii) GPT-4o: a lightweight LLM baseline (iv) GPT-5 (thinking): a stronger LLM baseline.
-For evaluation, we use GPT-4o as an automatic judge, scoring the generated outputs with a fixed rubric (Ruler) along four dimensions: Alignment, Justification, Caption Completeness, and Clarity.
-We report, under the same inputs, the required latency and the quality gap of the output rationale.

-Compared with random anchors, as shown in Table~\ref{fig:ruler_latency}, our method significantly improves explanation quality with almost no increase in latency, indicating that selecting more informative anchors helps generate more consistent and traceable reasoning.
-Furthermore, compared with directly prompting GPT-4o, our method reduces latency from $(2.98\pm1.04)\mathrm{s}$ to about $(0.73\pm0.12)\mathrm{s}$, and improves all four dimensions by about 1 point.
-GPT-5 (thinking) achieves the highest scores ($4.32$--$4.65$), but its latency reaches $(16.98\pm5.29)\mathrm{s}$, which is over $(20\times)$ slower than our method.
-Overall, GoT maintains low latency while approaching GPT-5 quality, making it suitable for full-duplex scenarios that require high-frequency outputs.
+We evaluate rationale quality and generation latency under a controlled setting where all methods receive the same input context and are evaluated by the same automatic judge.
+We compare four methods: (i) our GoT method; (ii) a random-selector baseline, which keeps the same GoT reasoner but replaces selected anchors with $k\in[2,8]$ uniformly sampled candidates; (iii) GPT-4o as a lightweight LLM baseline; and (iv) GPT-5 (thinking) as a stronger reasoning baseline.
+Gemini 2.5 Pro is used as the automatic judge with a fixed Ruler rubric covering four dimensions: Alignment, Justification, Caption Completeness, and Clarity.
+We report both inference latency and rationale quality scores.
+As shown in Table~\ref{tab:ruler_latency}, our method substantially outperforms the random-selector baseline across all Ruler dimensions with nearly identical latency, showing that evidence-anchor selection is critical for generating consistent and traceable rationales.
+Compared with directly prompting GPT-4o, our method is faster ($0.74$\,s vs. $2.98$\,s) and achieves higher scores on all four dimensions.
+GPT-5 (thinking) obtains the highest overall quality scores, but requires $16.98$\,s on average, making it more than $20\times$ slower than our method.
+These results show that GoT offers a favorable quality--latency trade-off for full-duplex settings that require high-frequency rationale generation.